Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process

 \subsubsection{NLD}

 For energies above the point where the model space of the shell model calculation is exhausted the NLD has been modeled with three different models.
-These include the BSFG model \cite{PhysRev.50.332,doi:10.1139/p65-139}
+These include the Back-Shifted Fermi Gas (BSFG) model \cite{PhysRev.50.332,doi:10.1139/p65-139}

 where $a$ is the level density parameter, $\delta$ is the energy shift and $\sigma$ is the spin-cutoff parameter.
-The CT model \cite{ERICSON1959481}
+The Constant Temperature (CT) model \cite{ERICSON1959481}

 where $T$ is the nuclear temperature and $\delta$ is an energy shift parameter.
 Lastly, tabulated Hartree-Fock-Bogoliubov (HFB) calculations \cite{PhysRevC.78.064307} were also considered, and allowed to be re-normalized through